 One instruction at a time: A need to be clear and concise, as multiple instructions may confuse.

 Routine: Setting up routines so that tasks are actioned in the same order.
-Being mindful not to become ritualised so that change can ever be introduced.
+Being mindful not to become ritualised so that change can never be introduced.
 Add small differences from time to time.

 Repetition: Showing what has to be done and asking for it to be repeated again until it is second nature.